Neuroscience Study Abroad

 Neuroscience (DIS Copenhagen)

-Build your semester by choosing a Core Course from 27 Academic Programs and pick elective courses to build on your academic focus or explore other disciplines.
+Enjoy the freedom of choice Build your semester by choosing a Core Course from 27 Academic Programs and pick elective courses to build on your academic focus or explore other disciplines.
 You also have the choice of six diverse housing options to ensure the best fit for you.

-Turn Copenhagen into your classroom on local Field Studies.
+Build your knowledge in new settings Turn Copenhagen into your classroom on local Field Studies.
 Hone your skills in research or labs, studio, practicum, or workshops.

 Neuroscience Core Courses: